rubygarage/rubygarage.github.com/slides/trailblazer/contract.markdown

 ### `Persist` macro

 To push validated data from the contract to the model(s), use Persist.
 Like Validate, this requires a contract to be set up beforehand.
-After the step, the contract’s attribute values are written to the model, and the contract will call save on the model
+After the step, the contract’s attribute values are written to the model, and the contract will call save on the model.

 ```ruby
 class Create < Trailblazer::Operation